project-fifo/docs/snarl/configuration.rst

     This section deals with Yubikey support.
 An API key and client ID can be obtained from https://upgrade.yubico.com/getapikey/.

 ``yubico.secret_key``
-    The secret key related that was issued along with the Yubico cleint ID.
+    The secret key related that was issued along with the Yubico client ID.

 Global configuration
 ####################